-If you’re new to UI design, you might find yourself feeling overwhelmed with all of the things you need to cover.
-This field requires you to learn a mix of technical and design skills and in order to be successful, you’ll also need to spend a significant amount of time practicing your skills.
+If you’re new to UI design, you might find yourself feeling overwhelmed by all the things you need to cover.
+This field requires you to learn a mix of technical and design skills, and to be successful, you’ll also need to spend a significant amount of time practicing your skills.
 However, while UI design may seem challenging, it is something that almost anyone can master.
-This article contains information about the learning process including tips for getting started, free tools that you can use, and where to go after you have mastered the basics.
+This article contains information about the learning process, including tips for getting started, free tools that you can use, and where to go after you have mastered the basics.

 Getting Started with UI Design